luketurnbull/august-activities/activity-2/README.md

 - [x] Style footer
 - [x] Add focus and hover states to navigation
 - [x] Add focus and hover states to buttons
-- [ ] Make sure page is tabable and accessible
+- [x] Make sure page is tabable and accessible
+- [x] Deploy to Vercel: https://lifecare-essendon.vercel.app/
 - [ ] Fix issue with header image height on mobile showing minor gap at bottom and top of image
 - [ ] Add animation to opening and closing of mobile menu
 - [ ] Add animation to button hover